remodlai/litellm-nova/docs/my-website/docs/proxy/tag_routing.md

 4. **Verify routing:**

-   Check the `x-litellm-model-id` header in the response to confirm that the request was routed to the correct model based on the team's tags.
+   Check the `x-remodl-model-id` header in the response to confirm that the request was routed to the correct model based on the team's tags.
 You can use the `-i` flag with curl to include the response headers:

    Request with Team A's key (including headers)
    ```shell